Our final thoughts and some facts regarding our trip will follow shortly.

 So, we unloaded the plane very quickly, got on board, fuelled up and took off at 18:23 hours.
 The only things we carried with us were our headset, a map and our GPS.

+To be honest, we left a bit too much in a hurry and didn’t have a look at the latest weather reports :).
 In the morning in France we saw the satellite images for the Low Countries and they looked good.
 But you never know with the weather, it can change really quickly.
 We were flying south of Rotterdam and we saw that the weather wasn’t that great in front of us.
 Ofcourse we also forgot our information with visual approach charts, frequencies, etc. But we did remember the ATIS frequency of Rotterdam, just to get a feeling for the weather conditions.
 The ATIS is a broadcast, updated every 30minutes, with the weather conditions at that moment at a specific airport.
 Though the sky was not clear, it was good weather to continue.

 It really would have been something, if we would have had to divert on this last leg due to bad weather :).
 North of Rotterdam the weather only got better but we were having some headwinds (15kts), and we really wanted to be there before 20:00 hours as agreed with Hoogeveen airport.
 Under the Amsterdam area, we saw a lot of big boys flying over our head :)